ast506plasma/pic/README.md

 To generate plots for the particular run, type "python3 maxwell.py plot"

-Raw output data is saved in ./maxwell\_out/
+Raw output data and figures are saved in ./maxwell\_out/

+Simulation configure file with parameters is named as "conf\_maxwell.py"

+All source code may be found in "pic" folder, all tests are in "pic/tests"

+Doxygen file is stored in "docs" folder